ehmatthes/pcc_2e/challenges/coding_for_social_justice.md

 ## Chapter 11

-In Chapter 11, we learn blah
+In Chapter 11, we learn how to test code.

 [top](#top)